 Developers have submitted suggested sites in Cliffe and Cliffe Woods - but these have all been rejected at this stage.
 These are included in large Medway Local Plan background documents - these have been extracted see the NHP page

-Our Annual Return 2018/2019 has now been audited internally and is now being audited externally - go to the Finance Page to see the return and see the right to examine.
+Our Annual Return 2018/2019 has now been audited internally and externally - go to the Finance Page to see the return and see the right to examine.

 Want to know about being a councillor and what the parish does.